 This course will assist early childhood students and professionals in building inclusive, equitable and caring communities for learning.
-This course examines stereotypes and bias, fosters respect for differences, and facilitates the development of tolerance, peace and justice in early childhood settings.
+Examines the impact of various societal influences on the development of children's personal and social identity.
+Covers developmentally appropriate, inclusive, culturally relevant, and anti- bias approaches.
+Self-examination and reflection on issues related to social identity, stereotypes, and bias will be explored.
 Students will examine and develop positive intergroup attitudes and behavior and learn to modify their own teaching strategies so that children and families from different ethnic, language, cultural, ability, age and social groups will experience equal educational opportunities.
 (C-ID: ECE 230) (CSU, AVC)